David Zdrilic: In Europe

-His position atop the Australian league attracted attention in Europe, particularly in Switzerland with an offer to join Grasshoppers accepted, where he would initially be loaned out to FC Aarau.
-After a season at Aarau he moved to German side SSV Ulm 1846, newly promoted to the second division.
+His position atop the Australian league attracted attention in Europe, particularly in Switzerland with an offer to join Grasshoppers accepted, where he would initially be loaned out to Aarau.
+After one season at Aarau, he moved to German side SSV Ulm 1846, newly promoted to the second division.
 Ulm's strong 1998–99 season with Zdrilic a regular starter and scoring 12 goals for the season saw them promoted again into the Bundesliga, the club's first appearance in the top flight.

 Now playing in a top European league, he earned a recall to national side in early 2000 for a tournament in Chile.
 Zdrilic was injured as a result of a bad tackle in the final minutes of Australia's game against Bulgaria and he returned to Ulm injured.
 He again rejoined the side in June as Australia hosted a three match series against Paraguay, which he scored his first international goal in a 2–1 win.
 Zdrilic remained with the side for the 2000 OFC Nations Cup, adding to his goal tally twice against Cook Islands.

 Returning to club duties, with Zdrilic out injured for much of the season due to the knee injury he sustained on international duty, Ulm had been relegated back to the second division and Zdrilic sought to remain in the top league.
 Despite the injury Zdrilic scored 6 goals in 13 Bundesliga starts for Ulm and moved to SpVgg Unterhaching.
 The club struggled for consistency through the 2000–01 season and was eventually relegated, Zdrilic remaining with the club on its return to 2.
 Bundesliga.
 Haching continued to struggle for results in the 2001–02 season, relegated again at the end of the year.
 In contrast to club fortunes, Zdrilic was achieving greater success at international level throughout this time.
 Becoming a regular inclusion in an Australian side under Frank Farina, he was recalled for a friendly against Scotland to replace the injured Mark Viduka scoring in a memorable 2–0 victory at Hamden Park.
 He retained his place in the squad for the Oceania World Cup qualifiers.
 In Australia's second match of the tournament, he scored eight goals in a world record 31–0 win over American Samoa.
 He and his strike partner Archie Thompson, who scored 13 goals, broke the record for most goals scored in a senior international match.
 He remained in the team for the 2001 FIFA Confederations Cup, taking part in the Socceroos memorable victories over Mexico and Brazil.